• Play the sound file

 Two narratives have emerged here, a pro-Trump narrative and pro-Cruz narrative.
 I'll lay them out in turn.

 First the pro-Trump narrative.
-To quote the man himself, speaking this Tuesday, quote: "Our Republican system is absolutely rigged.
-It's a phony deal."
-End quote.
+To quote the man himself, speaking this Tuesday, quote:

 Because Trump is unpopular with the GOP establishment, this narrative goes, the establishment is playing every possible procedural angle to deny him delegates.
 Ted Cruz can't win delegates the straight way, by getting actual Republican voters to come out and vote for him, so he's getting them by a back-door method.